-Are you already in London with not enough time to read this entire post?
-Follow this link to a Google Maps version of our guide with all of our favorite spots labeled!
+Short on time?
+Follow this link to a Google Maps version of our London itinerary with all of our favorite spots labeled!
 You can “follow” the guide, and the saved locations will automatically transfer to your own Google Maps account.

 After kicking off our trip with two days in Dublin, relaxing for two days at a castle in the countryside of Ireland (including a mad dash out to the Cliffs of Moher), and exploring Bath, England for just one full day, we wrapped up our trip with four days in London.

 Tyler and I have a tradition every time we fly home from a trip: we order sparkling water and go through the entire trip and decide what we loved and want to include on our guide to the location.
 I usually keep it in a note on my phone and then pull it over to a Google Doc when I sit down to write the blog post.

 As I transfered our bulleted recommendations from London into this doc a few minutes ago, I nearly had a heart attack because the list is longer than the lineage of Jesus in the Gospel of Luke.
 Don’t worry, though, I just got some water and I’m ready to tackle it.

 This simply goes to show that we had an incredible time in London and fortunately have many, many recommendations to share in this post today.

 Despite numerous trips to Europe, this was somehow both of our very first times in London.
 We also had my little sister Miriam with us, which was a fun twist for Tyler to deal with.